Is ChatGPT Better Than Grammarly?: The Ultimate Guide for Beginners in 2026

 Core Features: What Can They Actually Do?

-ChatGPT's Main Features:
+ChatGPT's Main Features in 2026:

-Grammarly's Main Features:
+Grammarly's Main Features in 2026:

 The biggest difference?
 ChatGPT creates content, while Grammarly refines content you've already written.
 It's kinda like comparing a chef who cooks meals from scratch (ChatGPT) to a food critic who helps improve existing recipes (Grammarly).